Framework

 Competences LT1 Beginner LT2 Advanced Learner LT3 Early career professional LT4 Advanced professional LT5 Expert

-familiarity with literary funds - is familiar with literary funds
+familiarity with literary funds - is familiar with literary funds can apply for assistance from literary funds can regularly apply for assistance from literary funds -

 familiarity with current translation approaches knows literary criticism in the source culture knows models and traditions of translation criticism of the target culture can keep up with the translation debate takes part in the translation debate -